It was a hip-hop show for the ages.

 Your digital subscription, starting at $1, supports local journalism vital to the community.SUBSCRIBE NOW

-"We are living our dreams every night," Jay said in the triumphant "Made in America."
-"Know that your dream can come true."
+In context, it all makes sense and the “Watch the Throne” live show provided that context in spectacular fashion.
+“We are living our dreams every night,” Jay said in the run up to the triumphant “Made in America.”
+“Know that your dream can come true.”